kev-ira/CS-340-PROJECT/README.md

 The files, FCFS, SJF, and PRIORITY, are examples of input the program would accept, and the out files show the final output.

 This program takes command line arguments.
-To have it run, put iraheta_23957521.exe (CPU Scheduling algorithm) (Name of input file) (Name of output file)
+To have it run, put iraheta.exe (CPU Scheduling algorithm) (Name of input file) (Name of output file)
-ex: iraheta_23957521.exe FCFS FCFS.txt FCFSout.txt
+ex: iraheta.exe FCFS FCFS.txt FCFSout.txt